Harvey Reid has played and taught guitar for 30 years, was a former national

 Hard.

-and if you drag the recording process on too long, you will keep
+a recording of yourself, and if you drag the recording process on too long, you will keep

 thinking you have to re-record things just because they have sat